Multi-frequency study of large size radio galaxies 3C 35 and 3C 284: Results and Discussion

 \subsection{Spectral ageing analysis}

-Synchrotron radiation in a region with fixed magnetic field losses energy in the form of $\frac {dE}{dt} \propto \nu^2 $.
-So, the cooling of higher energy electron results in a steeper and curved spectrum in the plasma of older region.
-Spectral ageing has become a commonly used technique to understand the processes involved in the radio jets of different galaxies.
-The earlier work on the spectral ageing model was discussed about the physical reality of this model \citep[e.g.][]{Al87, Ma09, Ma10, Na10} to measure of the age, and hence dynamics of the powerful radio galaxies.
+Synchrotron emission from a region with a fixed magnetic field losses energy in the form of $\frac {dE}{dt} \propto \nu^2$.
+So, the cooling of higher energy electrons results in a curved and steeper spectrum in the plasma of the older region.
+Spectral ageing has become a widely utilised technique to understand the mechanisms involved in the radio jets of different galaxies.
+The earlier work on the spectral ageing model was discussed regarding the physical reality of this model \citep[e.g.][]{Al87, Ma09, Ma10, Na10} to measure the age and hence dynamics of the powerful radio galaxies.

-The models suggested by \cite{Ka62} and \cite{Pa70} (the KP model) and by \cite{Ja73} (the JP Model) are widely used for spectral ageing analysis.
-Both of the above models are assumed to have a single injection of electron energy distribution, considered to be generated at the point of termination of the jet (e.g. \citet{My85}; \citet{Me89}; \citet{Ca91}).
-In the KP model, the assumption is that the pitch angle is constant for each electron but different for different electron, while in the JP model it is assumed that the pitch angles are to be scattered and isotropic in a time-scale which is much smaller in comparison with the spectral age of the source.
+The models suggested by \cite{Ka62} and \cite{Pa70} (the KP model) and by \cite{Ja73} (the JP model) are widely used for spectral ageing analysis.
+Both of the above models are assumed to have a single injection of electron energy distribution, considered to be generated at the point of termination of the jet (e.g., \citet{My85}; \citet{Me89}; \citet{Ca91}).
+In the KP model, the assumption is that the pitch angle is constant for each electron but different for different electrons, while in the JP model, it is assumed that the pitch angles are to be scattered and isotropic on a time-scale that is much smaller in comparison with the spectral age of the source.